 As is required by NSW Workers Compensation legislation, it is the University’s policy to offer suitable duties wherever possible to staff on workers compensation claims to facilitate a safe and durable return to work.
-Staff are required to actively participate in rehabilitation and return to work programs to remain eligible for workers compensation benefits.
+Staff are required to actively participate in rehabilitation and their return to work plans to remain eligible for workers compensation benefits.

 The insurer must formally notify staff if their claim has been declined, indicating the reason for this decision and noting the available avenues of appeal for staff.

 After a decline of a claim any ongoing medical costs are the responsibility of the staff member.

 Staff should continue to submit any relevant medical certificates and leave forms to their supervisor after the decline of a claim.

 The workers' compensation legislation allows for staff to receive a financial benefit if they have sustained a permanent injury or loss of function based on strict eligibility criteria.
 Such assessment of permanent injury can usually only be accurately made some time after a serious injury has occurred, to allow time for maximal recovery.